Eco-cement

-Eco-Cement is a brand-name for a type of cement which incorporates reactive magnesia (sometimes called caustic calcined magnesia or magnesium oxide, MgO), another hydraulic cement such as Portland cement, and optionally pozzolans and industrial by-products, to reduce the environmental impact relative to conventional cement.
+Eco-Cement is a brand name for a type of cement which incorporates reactive magnesium oxide, another hydraulic cement such as Portland cement, and optionally pozzolans and industrial byproducts, to reduce the environmental impact of cement production.
 One problem with the commercialization of this cement, other than the conservatism of the building industry, is that the feedstock magnesite is rarely mined.

+Aspects

 Energy requirements

-Ordinary Portland cement requires a kiln temperature of around 1450 °C. The reactive magnesia in Eco-Cement requires a lower kiln temperature of 750 °C, which lowers the energy requirements, and hence the use of fossil fuels and emission of carbon dioxide (CO2).
+Ordinary Portland cement requires a kiln temperature of around 1450 °C. The reactive magnesia in Eco-Cement requires a lower kiln temperature of 750 °C, which lowers the energy requirements, and thus carbon dioxide emissions even if fossil fuels are used.

-CO2 sequestration
+Carbon dioxide sequestration

-Eco-Cement sets and hardens by sequestering CO2 from the atmosphere and is recyclable.
-The rate of absorption of CO2 varies with the degree of porosity and the amount of MgO.
+Eco-Cement sets and hardens by sequestering carbon dioxide from the atmosphere and is recyclable.
+The rate of absorption of carbon dioxide varies with the degree of porosity and the amount of magnesium oxide.
 Carbonation occurs quickly at first and more slowly towards completion.
 A typical Eco-Cement concrete block would be expected to fully carbonate within a year.